 Like any product that’s manufactured, car seats are sometimes subject to recalls.
 In most cases, recalls are simple — typically it’s a new label or an updated manual — in these cases, the seat is safe to use until the fix is available.
 In rare cases, the recall is stop, do not pass go, do not use your car seat again until fixed.

 The only way a manufacturer can reach out to you is if your child’s car seat is registered with that manufacturer.

 Registering your car seat is relatively painless.
 New car seats always come with a registration card attached to the seat or in the box somewhere you can fill out and send in.
 In this day and age though, registration is generally easiest on the internet.
-Safercar.gov even has a link that connects you registration for many current car seat manufacturers.
+Safercar.gov has a link that will connect you with your car seat manufacturer’s website.
 This makes things very simple and you don’t risk losing the card before you have a chance to fill it out and mail it.

-You can also sign up to receive e-mails for all car seat recalls that are released on the Safercar.gov webiste.
+You can also sign up to receive emails for all car seat recalls that are released on the Safercar.gov website.
 This will alert you to all recalls that are processed, not just the ones you have registered.
 You can of course always regularly check Car Seats for the Littles for information on recalls as well by following our website, Facebook, and Twitter.

 We hope this information will help you get your car seats and booster seats registered so you are aware of recalls and the manufacturer can send you any fixes that are needed ASAP.
 As we said in CPS week 2014, “Don’t Delay- Register Your Car Seat Today!”